 Dolly Parton is the definition of a triple-threat.
-She’s a massively talented singer, songwriter and actress.
-Oh, and she’s also a philanthropist who provides one million free books to children each month.
-If given enough time, she could probably solve all of the world’s problems.
+She's a massively talented singer, songwriter and actress.
+Oh, and she's also a philanthropist who provides one million free books to children each month.
+If given enough time, she could probably solve all of the world's problems.
 In the meantime, we have her movies.
-In honor of Parton’s 72nd birthday, here are the 10 best results from Parton's jump from Dollywood to Hollywood.
+From a Sylvester Stallone vehicle to a southern classic, here are the 10 best results from Parton's jump from Dollywood to Hollywood.

 If you've ever wondered how Sylvester Stallone would fare as a country singer, well, you might be the only one.
 But 1984's Rhinestone asks the question: what if Dolly Parton had to make Sly Stallone into a country singer in order to get out of a contract with a sleazy club manager?
 The film was panned upon its release, but it did spawn two top 10 country singles for Dolly: "Tennessee Homesick Blues" and "God Won't Get You."
 The plot is just ridiculous enough for a so-bad-it's-good movie night.